jacebenson/cedar/docs/docs/cells.md

 # Cells

 Cells are a declarative approach to data fetching and one of Redwood's signature modes of abstraction.
-By providing conventions around data fetching, Redwood can get in between the request and the response to do things like query optimization and more, all without you ever having to change your code.
+By providing conventions around data fetching, Cedar can get in between the request and the response to do things like query optimization and more, all without you ever having to change your code.

 While it might seem like there's a lot of magic involved, all a Cell really does is execute a GraphQL query and manage its lifecycle.
 The idea is that, by exporting named constants that declare what you want your UI to look like throughout a query's lifecycle,